Kestrel Labs Staff, Medical Advisors, and Consultants

 Mr. Pologe was a member of an expedition climbing Mt.
 Everest, during which

 he conducted a field research project on pulse oximetry at extreme high

 altitude.
-He is the author of almost 20 patents related to pulse oximetry,
+He is the author of over 20 patents related to pulse oximetry,

 as well as numerous articles and presentations at technical meetings in